Forms for New Students

 - Administering of medication requires a new physician order each school year.
 Visit our Health Information page for details.

 Whenever a child is enrolled in an Olathe district school for the first time, the parent/guardian is required to provide proof of the child's identity.
-"Proof of Identity" is defined differently for different grade levels.

 - A certified copy of the birth certificate of the child, or